mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 This specification document is to establish the technical and compliance standards/protocols that are necessary for a biometric device to be used in MOSIP solutions.

-API specification version:  **1.0 <Draft>**
+API specification version:  **1.0<Draft>**

-Published Date: January 14, 2021
+Published Date: January 13, 2021

 ## Revision Note
 Publish Date | Revision
 -------------|--------
-14-Jan-2020 | This is the first formal publication of this document as a version-ed specification.
+13-Jan-2020 | This is the first formal publication of this document as a version-ed specification.
 Earlier drafts are superseded by this document.

 ## Glossary of Terms
 Key | Description